qmk/qmk_firmware/keyboards/crkbd/keymaps/ardakilic/README.md

 This layout is optimised to use Turkish characters on Corne on macOS.

-Also, some size optimisations enabled in ´rules.mk´ and ´config.h´
+Also, some size optimisations enabled in `rules.mk` and `config.h`.

 Bongo cat animation implemented from: https://github.com/nwii/oledbongocat